Iterative compression: Applications

+An odd cycle transversal of a graph is a set of vertices which can be deleted to make the graph bipartite.

-In their original paper Reed et al. showed how to make a graph bipartite by deleting at most k vertices in time O(3^{k} kmn).
+In their original paper, Reed et al. gave an iterative compression algorithm to determine if a graph has an odd cycle transversal of size at most k, in time O(3^{k} kmn).
 Later, a simpler algorithm was given, also using iterative compression, by Lokshstanov, Saurabh and Sikdar.

 In order to compress a deletion set Y of size k + 1 to a deletion set X of size k, their algorithm tests all of the 3^{k+1} partitions of Y into three subsets: the subset of Y that belongs to the new deletion set, and the two subsets of Y that belong to the two sides of the bipartite graph that remains after deleting X. Once these three sets have been selected, the remaining vertices of a deletion set X (if it exists) can be found from them by applying a max-flow min-cut algorithm.

 Vertex cover is another example for which iterative compression can be employed.
 In the vertex cover problem, a graph G = (V,E) and a natural number k are taken as inputs and the algorithm must decide whether there exists a set X of k vertices such that every edge is incident to a vertex in X. In the compression variant of the problem, the input is a set Y of k + 1 vertices that are incident to all edges of the graph, and the algorithm must find a set X of size k with the same property, if it exists.
 One way to do this is to test all 2^{k + 1} choices of which subset of Y is to be removed from the cover and reintroduced back into the graph.
 Such a choice can only work if no two removed vertices are adjacent, and for each such choice, the subroutine must include in the cover all the vertices outside Y that are incident to an edge that becomes uncovered by this removal.
 Using this subroutine in an iterative compression algorithm gives a simple O(2^{k} n^{2}) algorithm for vertex cover.